-Net cash provided by operating activities was \$456.9 million in 2023, compared with \$307.8 million in 2022.
-Net cash provided by operating activities before changes in operating assets and liabilities was \$400.8 million, compared with \$448.5 million in 2022.
-Changes in operating assets and liabilities resulted in net cash generation of \$56.1 million, compared with net cash usage of \$140.7 million in 2022.
-This year-overyear change primarily related to lower accounts receivable due to lower revenues as well as improvement in accounts receivable days sales outstanding ("DSO"), compared with 2022 which had increasing accounts receivable due to revenue growth as well as an increase in DSO.
+Net cash provided by operating activities was \$400.0 million in 2024, compared with \$456.9 million in 2023.
+Net cash provided by operating activities before changes in operating assets and liabilities was \$353.9 million, compared with \$400.8 million in 2023.
+Net cash provided by changes in operating assets and liabilities was \$46.1 million, compared with \$56.1 million in 2023.

-Net cash used in investing activities in 2023 was \$40.5 million and primarily consisted of capital expenditures.
-In 2022, net cash used in investing activities was \$510.0 million and included \$484.6 million used to acquire two IT consulting businesses and \$37.5 million in capital expenditures.
+Net cash used in investing activities was \$35.3 million and \$40.5 million for 2024 and 2023, respectively, and primarily related to capital expenditures.

-Net cash used in financing activities in 2023 was \$310.9 million, and primarily consisted of \$273.1 million to repurchase the Company's common stock, net repayments of borrowings under the revolving credit facility totaling \$31.5 million, a required quarterly principal payment of \$1.3 million on the term loan B, as well as the effects of the August 2023 amendments to the Company's senior secured credit facility which generated net proceeds of \$8.0 million that were offset by related amendment costs.
-In 2022, net cash used in financing activities was \$256.5 million and primarily consisted of \$281.4 million of stock repurchases, as well as net borrowings under the revolving credit facility totaling \$31.5 million.
+Net cash used in financing activities in 2024 was \$333.2 million, and primarily consisted of \$327.2 million to repurchase the Company's common stock and required principal payments of \$5.0 million on the term loan B. Net cash used in financing activities in 2023 was \$310.9 million and primarily consisted of \$273.1 million to repurchase the Company's common stock, net repayments of borrowings under the revolving credit facility totaling \$31.5 million, a required quarterly principal payment of \$1.3 million on the term loan B, as well as the effects of the August 2023 amendments to the Company's senior secured credit facility which generated net proceeds of \$8.0 million that were offset by related amendment costs.

-For details on the Company's senior secured credit facility, comprised of a revolving credit facility and term loan B, and unsecured senior notes, see Note 9.
+For details on the Company's senior secured credit facility, comprised of a revolving credit facility and term loan B, and unsecured senior notes, see Note 8.
 Long-Term Debt in Item 8.
 Financial Statements and Supplementary Data.